Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

         Pragma: JAWS v1.01
         ```

-    **Note**: After 5 minutes the previous credential should stop working, as the existing session timed out.
+    **NOTE**: After 5 minutes the previous credential should stop working, as the existing session timed out.

 5. Update the PDU credentials stored in Vault:
     ```bash